sunholo-data/sunholo-py/docs/docs/config.md

         tags: ["free"]
         avatar_url: https://avatars.githubusercontent.com/u/1342004?s=200&v=4
         description: A picture is worth a thousand words, so upload your picture and ask your question to the Gemini Pro Vision model.
 Images are remembered for your conversation until you upload another.
 This offers powerful applications, which you can get a feel for via the [Gemini Pro Vision docs](https://cloud.google.com/vertex-ai/docs/generative-ai/multimodal/design-multimodal-prompts)
-    eduvac:
-        llm: anthropic
-        model: claude-3-opus-20240229
-        agent: eduvac # needs to match multivac service name
-        agent_type: langserve # if you are using langserve instance for each VAC, you can specify its derived from langserve
-        display_name: Edu-VAC
-        tags: ["free"] # set to "eduvac" if you want to restrict usage to only users tagged "eduvac" in users_config.yaml
-        avatar_url: ../public/eduvac.png
-        description: Educate yourself in your own personal documents via guided learning from Eduvac, the ever patient teacher bot.
-Use search filters to examine available syllabus or upload your own documents to get started.
-        upload:   # to accept uploads of private documents to a bucket
-            mime_types: # pick which mime types got to which bucket
-            - all
-            buckets:
-                all: your-bucket
-        buckets: # pick which bucket takes default uploads
-            raw: your-bucket
-        docstore: # this needs to be valid to have document storage
-            - alloydb-docstore: # you can have multiple doc stores
-                type: alloydb
-        alloydb_config: # example if using alloydb as your doc or vectorstore
-            project_id: your-projectid
-            region: europe-west1
-            cluster: your-cluster
-            instance: primary-instance-1
     sample_vector:
         llm: azure # using Azure OpenAI endpoints
         model: gpt-4-turbo-1106-preview